micheleriva/personal-website/posts/2020-07-08-the-frustration-of-self-taught-developer.markdown

 During the last seven years, I had the opportunity to grow a lot, trying different programming paradigms (imperative/OOP/FP) and languages (JavaScript, TypeScript, PHP, Ruby, Python, Elixir, Go, Haskell, ReasonML).

-I also wrote code for some of the biggest companies in the world (Facebook, Linux Foundation, Apache Foundation, Maserati, ViacomCBS).
+I also wrote code for some big companies and foundations (Facebook, Linux Foundation, Apache Foundation, Maserati, ViacomCBS).

 I can create a complex realtime and distributed system on my own. \
 I can design its architecture and write its backend code using a microservices architecture. \